szszoke/trainee/readme.md

 ### Motivation

-The following tools/technologies are meant to provide a simple developmet workflow, fast and flexible code.
+The following tools/technologies are meant to provide a simple developmet workflow and fast and flexible code.

 #### JavaScript/TypeScript

 JavaScript is powerful and flexible but it's not type-safe.
-TypeScript is typed superset of JavaScript.
-It provides type checking during compile time which significantly reduces the chances for bugs and results in more readable code.
+TypeScript is a typed superset of JavaScript.
+It provides type checking during compile time which significantly reduces the risk for bugs and results in more readable code.

 #### async/await